dnsimple/dnsimple-support/content/articles/premium-domains.md

 ---
+meta: In the new gTLDs domain space, a premium domain is considered of special value by a registrar.
 title: Premium Domains
 excerpt: In the new gTLDs domain space, a premium domain is considered of special value by a registrar.
 categories: